dirkwhoffmann/Moira/README.md

 - A high emulation accuracy, both functionally and temporally
 - A high emulation speed
-- The ability to easily port the code to other platforms.
+- The ability to easily port the code to other platforms
 - The ability to emulate multiple CPU instances simultaneously

-Moira is the CPU being used in the Amiga emulator vAmiga.
+Moira is the CPU that powers the Amiga emulator vAmiga.
 It is used there with great success so far.

 ## History